 The brakes are the most vital safety feature every bike should have.
 The brake system allows your child to stop or slow down their bikes.
 This feature will keep them safe as they’re riding it.
 However, just because you see a bike with a built-in brake system doesn’t mean it’s the right bicycle.
 Before buying one, you should scrutinize its functionality, size, and ease of use.

 When choosing a bike for your kid, make sure that you’re testing the brakes first.
 The brake levers should be designed for small and weak hands, just like your kids’.
 Adults should be able to squeeze the lever using their pinky fingers.
 If the brakes don’t work as you’re doing this, the gear might be too hard for your kid.

 Aside from the lever of the bike, pay extra attention to the mechanism of the brakes placed near the pedals.
-Avoid buying bikes with coaster brakes and always opt for those that come with hand brakes.
-Using the former can be very challenging, especially for a kid who’s still learning how to balance on a bike.
+Avoid buying bikes with coaster brakes, and always opt for those that come with hand brakes.
+Using the former can be very challenging, especially for a kid still learning how to balance on a bike.
 Whenever your kid backpedals, the coaster brakes will automatically stop, and they’ll likely fall over.
-This can cause accidents and severe injuries that can discourage your kid from using their bikes again.
+This can cause accidents and severe injuries that discourage your kid from using their bikes again.

 A lot of parents still buy coaster brakes for their children.
 These will keep the rider safe as kids are still not coordinated to know how to use the brakes.
 However, this is a misconception.

 Letting your child use coaster brakes will make it hard for them to progress into adult or bigger bikes.
 They’ll solely rely on the features of the coaster brakes, making it challenging for them to retain their balance if this feature is absent.

 Child Bike Sizes: Knowledge Is Power